Ask the Residents: Real Feedback About Senior Living Communities

 - How long have you been living here?
 Have you experienced any problems?

-You will likely find out good and bad things no matter where you go, but taking the time to get the complete picture can save you a lot of grief and heartache in the long run.
+You will probably find out good and bad things no matter where you go, but taking the time to get the complete picture can save you a lot of grief and heartache in the long run.